kgemmler/PeopleAnalytics/PredictingAttrition.md

 ![](PredictingAttrition_files/figure-markdown_github/unnamed-chunk-12-1.png)

-It should be stressed again that the strength of the correlation in some cases might be missleading since only linear correlation is displayed.
+It should be stressed again that the strength of the correlation in some cases might be misleading since only linear correlation is displayed.
 Thus we move next to some exploratory analysis in order to understand the dataset in more detail.

 Exploratory analysis to extract further correlations
 ----------------------------------------------------

-In this section data correlations are visulatized to show relations between selected features.
+In this section data correlations are visualized to show relations between selected features.

 ### Plot 1: Does OverTime affect MonthlyIncome and Age affect Attrition?